sauvc/rulebook/rulebook.md

 ### Starting Zone

 The starting zone is a **140×140cm area** marked on the surface of water.
 The teams  **must** start their AUVs from this area.
 The team may only place the AUV at the water surface, it must autonomously submerge **before** leaving the starting zone.
-Teams may also place their [communication equipment](#specification-of-auv) in the starting zone.
+Teams may also place their [communication equipment](#specification-of-auv) in the starting zone in the finals, but not during the qualifiers.

 ![arena](img/starting-zone-2022.jpg)
 <p class="image-caption">Picture of the Starting Zone from 2022 Competition.</p>